-As part of our charge for AY 02-03, the LAS Courses and Curricula Committee was asked to develop guidelines for students wishing to earn multiple majors and minors, particularly with regard to double counting of coursework for multiple programs.
+In AY 02-03, the LAS Courses and Curricula Committee developed guidelines for students wishing to earn multiple majors and minors, particularly with regard to double counting of coursework for multiple programs.
 This issue becomes an important one as:

 - Students perceive that additional credential endorsements on their transcripts will make them more attractive to employers and graduate programs.